sabob/rollup-plugin-ractive-compiler/README.md

 But ES6 Modules doesn't allow us (at least yet) to import text.

 A second issue we face is when a [Ractive](https://ractive.js.org) instance is created the template is compiled into a format that Ractive can understand.
 Compiling the template has some overhead so in *production* environments we want to *precompile* our templates. so that Ractive doesn't have to do it at runtime.

-## Goal
+## <a id="goal"></a>Goal

 We want to import our html templates just as easily as Javascript modules.